stephonOG/mk-tcp-socket/README.md

 ## Features

 - **Socket Creation**: The script creates a TCP socket using the IPv4 address family.
-- **Port Number Validation**: It ensures that the entered port number is between 1 and 65535 (inclusive).
+- **Port Number Validation**: It ensures that the entered port number is any number from 1-65535.
 - **Hostname Resolution**: The script resolves the given hostname to an IP address using DNS lookup.
 - **Error Handling**: It gracefully handles errors during socket creation, hostname resolution, and connection attempts.

 ## Prerequisites

-- Python 3.x
+- Python
 - Basic understanding of networking concepts, such as IP addresses, ports, and TCP communication.

 ## How to Run